ibm-cloud-docs/cis/at_events.md

 |internet-svcs.http2-setting.update|Enable or disable HTTP2 for the domain.|
 |internet-svcs.max-upload-setting.update|Change the amount of data visitors can upload to the website in a single request.|
 |internet-svcs.origin-error-page-pass-thru-setting.update|Enable or disable the proxy of 502 and 504 error pages returned from origin server.|
 {: caption="Table 16.
-Actions that generate settings events" caption-side="top"}
+Actions that generate settings events" caption-side="bottom"}